Happy-go-lucky - Mike Leigh (2008)

 When her bicycle is stolen she seems almost amused.
 “I didn’t even get a chance to say good-bye.”
 Disappointment and anger are not in her repertoire of responses.
 "You can't win them all,” she will later conclude, affirming the basic confidence that sustains her.

 On the bus to work she manifests indiscriminate agreeableness towards all and sundry.
 She is admirably comfortable with different ethnicities all jumbled together.
 (Only angry neurotics are intolerant, while those of good cheer are unconditionally inclusive.)
 She encourages the children in the school to crow and flap their wings after covering their heads with painted paper bags.
 She's all about spontaneity.
 Main thing-- nobody takes themselves too seriously.

 In case anyone missed her innate levity, a brief scene of her bouncing on a trampoline serves to drive home her preternatural resilience.

 At her first driving lesson instructor Scott is all business.
 It’s obvious from the unreciprocated introductory hand-shake that theirs will be a relationship of failed mutuality.
 Leigh is up to his old tricks, juxtaposing incompatible temperaments—in this case: choleric and sanguine.
 There’s not much subtlety between these representatives of light and dark.
-Every character has a distinct hue in Leigh's dramatic quilts.
-This lends the conflicts they become involved in a certain inevitability.
-It also makes them seem--for all their specificity of milieu and motivation-- almost allegorical.
+The distinct hue of every character in Leigh's dramatic quilts lends their ensuing conflicts a certain inevitability, but also makes them feel--for all their specificity of milieu and motivation--almost allegorical.

-Dyspeptic and dour, Scott has no time for Poppy’s flakey friskiness.
+Dyspeptic and dour, Scott has no time for Poppy’s flaky friskiness.
 She represents the force of good, he of malice.
 Basically the film is about her ‘natural child’ facing off with his anhedonic ‘pig parent’.
 And if there is any doubt with whom our sympathy should lie--Scott has bad teeth.

 When Poppy reveals she is just a primary school teacher Scott, in a rare moment of curiosity, inquires: “Are you?”
 She confirms it, then asks if he is a Satanist.
 “No, in fact I’m exactly the opposite.”
 “Are you the Pope, then?” she guffaws.
 “That’s the same thing,” he replies impatiently.